Skip to main content

 Bookings

 I consider it an honor to work with public audiences on historical projects and to present my scholarship to them.
-I can talk on any of the topics of my publications and current projects.
+I can talk on the topics of my publications and current projects.
 I may also consider putting together a presentation for your interests, if I have time and sufficient background in the topic.
 Just ask.

 Scholarship